Unravelling the Enigma of MI With Nonobstructive Coronary Arteries

 - Pathik B, Raman B, Mohd Amin NH, et al. Troponin-positive chest pain with unobstructed coronary arteries: incremental diagnostic value of cardiovascular magnetic resonance imaging.
 Eur Heart J Cardiovasc Imaging 2016;17:1146-52.

-Keywords: Coronary Artery Disease, Coronary Angiography, Angiography, Coronary Occlusion, Protein S, Acute Coronary Syndrome, Myocarditis, Antiphospholipid Syndrome, Atrial Fibrillation, Cardiomyopathy, Dilated, Tomography, Optical Coherence, Coronary Thrombosis, Myocardial Infarction, Factor V, Coronary Vasospasm, Angina Pectoris, Variant, Thrombophilia, Cardiomyopathy, Hypertrophic, Heart Valve Diseases, Magnetic Resonance Imaging, Hyperlipidemias, Biological Markers, Myeloproliferative Disorders, Hemodynamics, Takotsubo Cardiomyopathy, Troponin, Angiotensin-Converting Enzyme Inhibitors, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Acute Coronary Syndrome, Coronary Vessels, Adrenergic beta-Antagonists, Cardiomyopathies, Acute Kidney Injury, Pulmonary Embolism, Angiotensin Receptor Antagonists, Sepsis
+Keywords: Coronary Artery Disease, Coronary Angiography, Angiography, Coronary Occlusion, Protein S, Acute Coronary Syndrome, Myocarditis, Antiphospholipid Syndrome, Atrial Fibrillation, Cardiomyopathy, Dilated, Tomography, Optical Coherence, Coronary Thrombosis, Myocardial Infarction, Factor V, Coronary Vasospasm, Angina Pectoris, Variant, Thrombophilia, Cardiomyopathy, Hypertrophic, Heart Valve Diseases, Magnetic Resonance Imaging, Hyperlipidemias, Biomarkers, Myeloproliferative Disorders, Hemodynamics, Takotsubo Cardiomyopathy, Troponin, Angiotensin-Converting Enzyme Inhibitors, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Acute Coronary Syndrome, Coronary Vessels, Adrenergic beta-Antagonists, Cardiomyopathies, Acute Kidney Injury, Pulmonary Embolism, Angiotensin Receptor Antagonists, Sepsis

 < Back to Listings